RedMeKool/HA-Raspberry-pi-GPIO-PWM/README.md

 - **name** string *(REQUIRED)*: The name of the LED.

+- **unique_id** string *(optional, default: none)*: An ID that uniquely identifies this LED.
+Set this to a unique value to allow customization through the UI.

 - **pin** integer *(REQUIRED)*: The pin connected to the LED as a list.

 - **frequency** integer *(optional, default: 100)*: The PWM frequency.